GJSissons/nf-windows-guide/nf-windows-dev-guide.md

 	$ sudo apt install xterm
 	```

-* Assuming that the X-server is up and running on Windows, and the Linux DISPLAY variable is set correctly, you’re ready to test X-Windows.
+* Assuming that the X-server is up and running on Windows, and the Linux DISPLAY variable is set correctly, you are ready to test X-Windows.

-  Before testing X-Windows, do yourself a favor and temporarily disable the Windows Firewall.
-The Windows Firewall will very likely block ports around 6000, preventing client requests on WSL from connecting to the X-server.
+  Before testing X-Windows, do yourself a favor, and temporarily disable the Windows Firewall.
+The Windows Firewall will likely block ports around 6000, preventing client requests on WSL from connecting to the X-server.
 You can find this under Firewall & network protection on Windows.
 Clicking the “Private Network” or “Public Network” options will show you the status of the Windows Firewall and indicate whether it is on or off.

   Depending on your installation, you may be running a specific Firewall.
 In this example, we temporarily disable the McAfee LiveSafe Firewall as shown: